San Diego Nicknames

 Padres

-While not at the forefront of San Diego names, the city is still referred to as Padres because of the Spanish Franciscan friars who founded it in 1769.
+While not one of the most prominent nicknames, San Diego is sometimes called "Padres" in reference to the Spanish Franciscan friars who arrived in 1769.
 The word "padres" is Spanish for "fathers" or "friars."

-The name "Padres" was also used by the minor league baseball team in San Diego from 1936 to 1968.
-Additionally, the city's MLB team, founded in 1969, is named the San Diego Padres to honor the city's history and connection to the Spanish Franciscan friars.
+The name "Padres" was also used by San Diego's minor league baseball team from 1936 to 1968.
+When the city was awarded a Major League Baseball franchise in 1969, the team retained the name San Diego Padres to honor the city's early history and its connection to the Franciscan missionaries.

 Plymouth of the West

-Plymouth was the home of the 1620 Pilgrim settlers who colonized the area, making it the first permanent English colony in the New World.
-San Diego earned the comparison with Plymouth as it was the first permanent European settlement in California.
+Plymouth was the site of the 1620 Pilgrim settlement, considered the first successful English colony in what became the United States.
+San Diego earned the comparison with Plymouth because, as mentioned earlier, it was the site of the first permanent European settlement in California.

 City in Motion